 Member Retention Program: When UnitedHealthcare of Florida was awarded the SCHIP contracts in 13 new counties at the end of last year, we were tasked with transitioning thousands of children from other plans in a short period of time.
 Leveraging our clinical teams and our Personal Care Model, we worked directly with parents to facilitate the transition.
-We also developed a unique website for Florida Healthy Kids, UnitedHealthcare Florida Healthy Kids pioneered the first comprehensive Member retention program though the National Enrollment Retention Center (NERC).
+We also developed a unique website for Florida Healthy Kids.
+UnitedHealthcare Florida Healthy Kids pioneered the first comprehensive Member retention program though the National Enrollment Retention Center (NERC).
 This Florida Healthy Kids outreach has been well received and is highly successful.
 Currently, outreach initiatives are expanding to include a Healthy Kids coordinator and field enrollment/re-enrollment support team.

-AmeriChoice of Connecticut State of Connecticut -- entered the Connecticut market in 2008 --

-State of Connecticut, Department of Social Services

-25 Sigourney Street

-Hartford, Connecticut 06106

-Name/Title: Richard Spencer, Director of Medicaid Programs

-Richard.spencer@ct.gov

-E-maii: Fax:

-\$8M

-400 (Projected 1,000/EOY 08)

-Contract Start Date 06/30/08

-Contract Duration 06/30/13
+\ UnitedHealthcare\ by AmeriChoice

+Sta Choice of Connecticut ate of Connecticut Connecticut market in 2008 Client Name and Address 25 Sigourney ecticut, Department of S Street necticut 06106 ocial Services Key Contact Name/Title: Richard Spencer, Director of Medicaid Programs Telephone: 860.424.5913 E-mail: Richard.spencer@ct.gov Fax: 860.424.4958 Contract Size - nthly Covered Lives ed 1,000/EOY 08) Public Funded Contract Cost \$8M Contract Start Date 06/30/08 Scope of Work Contract Dur ration 06/30/13

-AmeriChoice of Connecticut procured the Charter Oak Health Plan contract in early 2008.
+AmenChoice of Connecticut procured the Charter Oak Health Plan contract in early 2008.
 Through it, we deliver numerous services to the State of Connecticut.
 Populations and services include: